ices-eg/wg_WGMPAS/README.md

-# Working Group on Marine Protected Areas and other Spatial Conservation Measures (wgMPAS)
+# Working Group on Marine Protected Areas and other Spatial Conservation Measures (WGMPAs)

 ![ ](/output/readme_plot.png)

-__Figure 1__ Overview of WGMPA members and country representation (in dark blue).
+__Figure 1__ Overview of WGMPAs members and country representation (in dark blue).
 MPAs and OECMs noted on map from the World Protected Area Database (WPDA).

 __Terms of Reference__